PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 <input type="checkbox" id="106" /><label for="106">![106](/slides/for_everyone_part_ii/for_everyone_part_ii.106.jpeg)</label>
 _106. Don't let someone follow on your entry._

 If it's someone you don't recognize, ask them to tap their card.
-If you get asked my someone else to tap your card, please don't give them a hard time and just tap your card.
+If you get asked by someone else to tap your card, please don't give them a hard time and just tap your card.
 Don't be offended, say hello and make a new friend!

 If you're uncomfortable asking a stranger to tap their badge, or you ask and they refuse to tap their badge, come and tell security at the front desk.
 Don't put yourself into a situation where you feel uncomfortable, and under no circumstances should you ever try to physically stop or restrain someone from entering our offices.